MA Archaeology and Ancient History

 During the long vacation at the end of Year 1, you will undertake three weeks of fieldwork.

-You will also choose two ancient history courses and two further courses in either archaeology or ancient history.
+You will also choose two from a wide selection of ancient history courses (Greece, Rome, and Byzantine) and two further courses, which may be in either archaeology or ancient history.

 There will be opportunities, normally in the summer after Years 2 and 3, to complete archaeology fieldwork or other practical assignments in the UK or abroad.
 Such work is optional, but can be assessed as part of your programme.